 - Endorsed by the UK CAA and delivered by the UK CAA experts on mental health and wellbeing

-- Complete programme providing delegates with skills, knowledge and behaviours, as a Peer
+- Develop the skills, knowledge and behaviours to act as a Peer

 What is Pilot Peer Assistance?

 Aviation safety is enhanced when all aviation safety sensitive personnel are fit to operate.
-The UK Civil Aviation Authority (CAA) Aviation Safety (in line with the European Aviation Safety Agency (EASA)) regulation has recently mandated all Commercial Air Transport (CAT) operators to implement a Support Programme (SP) for flight crew designed to inform and educate pilots, flight crew and other safety sensitive personnel on their wellbeing and health and to be fit to operate.
+The UK Civil Aviation Authority (UK CAA), in line with the European Aviation Safety Agency (EASA), has mandated all Commercial Air Transport (CAT) operators to implement a Support Programme (SP) for flight crew designed to inform and educate pilots, flight crew and other safety sensitive personnel on their wellbeing and health and to be fit to operate.
 The role of Peer Assistance is central to the Support Programme.

 This course provides delegates with the opportunity to understand the skills, knowledge and behaviours, needed to provide Peer Assistance to colleagues and employees within organisations.